 - Max decompression rate limit reached in archive

-- Password protected document
+- Password protected document (Office and PDF)

 Note that the description and Error State match the reason and verdict in the log.
 By altering the Error State for a specific error type, you can alter the verdict to Accept or Drop.